MSW Admission Process

 Advanced Standing (Full Time) (Starts in Summer 2022)

-March 1 is the priority deadline.
-Applications submitted by March 1 will be given preference for graduate assistantships and scholarships.
+- January 15 is the priority deadline for summer admission.
+Applications submitted by January 15 will be given preference for graduate assistantships and scholarships.

-Applicants who have received a B.S.W. from a Council on Social Work Education-accredited program within the last eight years may apply for advanced-standing.
-Advanced-standing enables the baccalaureate-holding social worker to move directly to the program’s advanced curriculum, waiving twelve credits of foundation-level courses as well as the foundation field experience.
+- Advanced standing enables the baccalaureate-holding social worker to move directly to the program’s advanced curriculum, waiving foundation-level courses as well as the Generalist-Foundation field experience.